-Low Carb and THM “S” Pina Colada Pie begins with a tender pie crust that then gets filled with a creamy coconut and pineapple filling that is so tasty with an added zip from some fresh lime juice.
+My low-carb and gluten free Pina Colada Pie begins with a tender pie crust that then gets filled with a creamy coconut and pineapple filling that is so tasty with an added zip from some fresh lime juice.
 Sprinkle it with a little more toasted coconut and you have a slice of a tropical paradise.

 Pina Colada Dreams

 My Low Carb Pina Colada Pie is oh so creamy and delicious.
-This low carb and gluten free pie is so quick and easy you can put it together and have it chilling in about in 45 minutes.
+This low carb and gluten-free pie is so quick and easy you can put it together and have it chilling in about 45 minutes.
 Not too bad for a pie if you ask me, but I’ll let you judge.

 Now, before anyone freaks out a bit thinking this pie is not low carb because Pina Colada recipes typically are full of fresh pineapple, I’ll let you know that other than the little bit of fresh lime juice there is no actual fruit in the pie to run the carbs up.

-Either way this pie is so easy and delicious you won’t be sorry you made it.
+Either way, this pie is so easy and delicious that you won’t be sorry you made it.
 Bring on the tropical pie and summer nights!

 As for the Sweetener and the extra ingredients I use if you don’t have them you can check out my Tips and Tricks Section in this post right above the recipe card to find some substitutions.